 Controlling your Xbox One is now easier than ever before, as Kinect and Cortana are usurped for more proven voice assistants such as Alexa and Google Assistant.

 And the good news, on the latter, is that the Google Assistant / Xbox hook-up is now out of the beta period and is official.
 That means it's easier than ever to get Google's voice assistant powering your Xbox action.
 It's easy to set up and pair the two, just look at our guide below.

-Once you do, you'll be able to ditch the controller (kind of) and begin controlling your Xbox with the power of voice using any Google assistant-powered speaker.
-Make sure to learn and try some of our essential commands to get started.
+Once you do, you'll be able to ditch the controller (kind of) and begin controlling your Xbox with the power of voice using any Google Assistant-powered speaker - whether that be launching games and apps, grabbing screenshots, or controlling TV and movies.

 Connect Xbox One to Google Assistant

-Once you've connected the two devices and you're set up, you're able to control the Xbox One with your voice using a Google Assistant speaker or the app on your phone.
+Once you've connected the two devices and you're set up, you're able to control the Xbox One with your voice using a Google Home speaker, a third-party Google Assistant speaker, or the app on your phone.